BradHutchings/Mmojo-Server-v2/instructions/103-Build-Environment.md

 A file share that is accessible to all of your build systems will help you coordinate building and packaging.
 It's also a place you can store large downloads, such as `.gguf` model files and GPU SDKs, that can survive rebuilding of your individual build systems.
 I use a CIFS share I host on my main computer and call my Mmojo Share.
 It's mounted at `/mnt/mmojo` on each of my Linux build systems.

 ---
+### WSL vs Windows
+Windows Subsystem for Linux (WSL) lets you run a full Linux distribution directly on Windows.
+For building and deploying Mmojo Server, it offers a few advantages and disadvantages over the native Windows environment:

+1. (Advantage WSL): No executable size limit.
+Windows itself has a 4 GB `.exe` size limit.
+For Mmojo Server, this means we cannot run an Actual Portable Execiutable (APE) file containing an LLM in the 4B parameter range or higher!
+2. (Advantage WSL): If you have NVIDIA drivers installed on your Windows host for a GPU that supports CUDA, you can run CUDA software from within WSL.
+3. (Advantage WSL): I don't have instructions for building directly on or for Windows (yet).
+4. (Advantage Windows): Vulkan demonstration software can be run with experimental, hard to find bridge software installed within WSL.
+It does not work well for Mmojo Server.

+Hyper-V virtual machines run on Windows 11 Pro do not have access to the host system's GPU.
+While they may offer a more robust sandbox for CPU inference with Mmojo Server, they tend to be less convenient and more work than WSL.

+There is a [201.
+Prepare WSL](201-Prepare-WSL) step in the next section to help you with WSL.

+---
 ### Help is in the Instructions
 I'll help you build set up these build systems, set up a Mmojo Share, connect to the share from the build systems, and install required software, projects, SDKs, and toolkits in the [200.
 Prepare Build Environment](200-Prepare-Build-Environment.md) and [300.
 Gather Build Pieces](300-Gather-Build-Pieces.md) sections.